tim-ecoder/videoP2Proxy/README.md

 # videoP2Proxy
-Proxy to enable Samsung SEP-5001RDP P2P (AVAPIs, IOTCAPIs) only cameras to work with standard protocols.
+Proxy to enable Samsung SEP-5002RDP (HANWHA TECHWIN) WISENET P2P (AVAPIs, IOTCAPIs) only cameras to work with RTSP protocol.
 **Works without changing the firmware of the camera, original LCD-screen continue to work.**

 *** CAMERA_ID, USER, PASSWORD HARDCODED ***